MicrosoftDocs/dynamics365smb-docs/business-central/admin-access-with-m365-license-setup.md

 1. Create or identify two test users (A and B).

-   - Test user A must have a Business Central license and Microsoft 365 license with access to Teams.
+   - Test user A must have a [!INCLUDE [prod_short](includes/prod_short.md)] license and Microsoft 365 license with access to Teams.
    - Test user B must have only a Microsoft 365 license with access to Teams.

-2. Sign in to the Business Central web client as test user A.
+2. Sign in to the [!INCLUDE [prod_short](includes/prod_short.md)] web client as test user A.

    1. Open a record that test user B should have access to, such as an **Item** card in the appropriate company and environment.
    2. Select **Share** ![!Share to other apps action on pages.](media/share-icon.png) > **Share to Teams** to bring up the Share to Teams window.
    3. In the **Share to** field, add test user B as the recipient.
    4. Wait for the link to expand to a card and select Share.

 3. Sign into Microsoft Teams as test user B.

    1. Select Chat and open the conversation with test user A.
    2. In the message sent by test user A, select the Details button on the card.
-If the Business Central client is displayed and is read-only, your set up was successful.
+If the [!INCLUDE [prod_short](includes/prod_short.md)] client is displayed and is read-only, your set up was successful.

 > [!TIP]
 > Something went wrong?
 Check out [Troubleshoot Access with Microsoft 365 Licenses](admin-access-with-m365-license-troubleshooting.md).